at-duyenbui/training-ruby-summer-2017/Daily report 2017-06-13.md

 ## Ruby loops, variables, ruby methods
 ## Git
 ### Ruby loops
-Loops in ruby are used to execute the same block of code in the specified number of times
+Loops in ruby are used to execute the same block of code in the number of times
 #### for loop
 *syntax:*
 >for variable [, variable, ...] in expression [do]